ExhibitionJan 1, 2020-Jan 1, 2022

 THE NOBEL CHAMBER

-In his testament from 1895 Alfred Nobel instructs the executors of the will to give the Peace Prize “to the person who shall have done the most or the best work for fraternity between nations, for the abolition or reduction of standing armies and for the holding and promotion of peace congresses”.In The Nobel Chamber on our second level, you will find the magic book about Alfred Nobel’s fascinating life.
+In his testament from 1895 Alfred Nobel instructs the executors of the will to give the Peace Prize “to the person who shall have done the most or the best work for fraternity between nations, for the abolition or reduction of standing armies and for the holding and promotion of peace congresses”.In The Nobel Chamber on our second level, you will find the digital interactive book about Alfred Nobel’s fascinating life.
 Here, his experiences and inventions come to life.
 The book is in itself an adventure, and provide the visitors with a reading session very much out of the ordinary.
-There is also a lot of information about Alfred Nobel in The Wall Papers

 Tuesday-Sunday 10 am. - 6 pm.